 |Check Price at REI|

-|Bottom Line||It may not be a heavy load hauler, but for moderate loads, this pack is comfortable and has an amazing set of features, all at a great price||A lightweight load hauler that is both comfortable and full of features||This is a great borderline ultralight pack that performs well when used for lighter loads||This is a comfortable pack for mid-range trips and medium loads||An entry-level pack at an entry-level price, but without any standout features|
+|Bottom Line||It may not be a heavy load hauler, but for moderate loads, this pack is comfortable and has a great set of features, all at an affordable price||This is a great choice for an affordable pack with tons of pockets and three ways to access the main compartment||This is an awesome lightweight pack that can carry a heavier load and has a very comfortable mesh-trampoline back panel||This is a comfortable and affordable backpacking pack, but it's on the heavier end of the weight spectrum||An entry-level pack at an entry-level price, but without any standout features|

-|Materials||Main body: 100D ripstop nylon
+|Materials||Main Body: 100D ripstop nylon

 Bottom: 420D nylon